-Nonrefundable portion of credit for qualified sick and family leave wages for leave taken after March 31, 2021 (line 11d).
-The nonrefundable portion of the credit for gualified sick and family leave wages for leave taken after March 31, 2021, is limited to the employer share of Medicare tax on wages paid in the quarter.
-In completing line 16 or Schedule B (Form 941), you take into account the entire quarter's nonrefundable portion of the credit for sick and family leave wages against the liability for the first payroll payment of the quarter, but not below zero.
+Nonrefundable portion of credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021 (line 11d).
+The nonrefundable portion of the credit for qualified sick and family leave wages paid in 2022 for leave taken after March 31, 2021, and before October 1, 2021, is limited to the employer share of Medicare tax on wages paid in the quarter.
+In completing line 16 or Schedule B (Form 941), you take into account the entire quarter's nonrefundable portion of the credit for qualified sick and family leave wages paid in 2022 against the liability for the first payroll payment of the quarter, but not below zero.
 Then reduce the liability for each successive payroll payment in the quarter until the nonrefundable portion of the credit is used.
-Any credit for gualified sick and family leave wages that is remaining at the end of the quarter because it exceeds the employer share of Medicare tax for the guarter is claimed on line 13e as a refundable credit.
-The refundable portion of the credit doesn't reduce the liability reported on line 16 or Schedule B (Form 941).
+Any credit for qualified sick and family leave wages that is remaining at the end of the quarter because it exceeds the employer share of Medicare tax for the quarter is claimed on line 13e as a refundable credit.
+The refundable portion of the credit doesn't reduce the liability reported on line 16 or Schedule B (Form

 Nonrefundable portion of COBRA premium assistance credit (line 11e).
-The nonrefundable portion of the COBRA premium assistance credit is limited to the employer share of Medicare tax on wages paid in the guarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11d, for the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken after March 31, 2021; and/or any credit claimed on Form 941, line 11c, for the nonrefundable portion of the employee retention credit for wages paid after June 30, 2021, and before January 1, 2022.
+The nonrefundable portion of the COBRA premium assistance credit is limited to the employer share of Medicare tax on wages paid in the quarter that is remaining after that share is first reduced by any credit claimed on Form 941, line 11d, for the nonrefundable portion of the credit for qualified sick and family leave wages paid in 2022 for leave taken after March 31, 2021, and before October 1, 2021.
 In completing line 16 or Schedule B (Form 941), you take into account the entire quarter's nonrefundable portion of the COBRA premium assistance credit against the liability for the first payroll payment of the quarter, but not below zero.
 Then reduce the liability for each successive payroll payment in the quarter until the nonrefundable portion of the credit is used.
-Any COBRA premium assistance credit that is remaining at the end of the quarter because it exceeds the employer share of Medicare tax for the guarter is claimed on line 13f as a refundable credit.
+Any COBRA premium assistance credit that is remaining at the end of the quarter because it exceeds the employer share of Medicare tax for the quarter is claimed on line 13f as a refundable credit.
 The refundable portion of the credit doesn't reduce the liability reported on line 16 or Schedule B (Form 941).

-You may reduce your deposits by the amount of the TIP nonrefundable and refundable portions of the credit for qualified sick and family leave wages, the nonrefundable and refundable portions of the employee retention credit, and the nonrefundable and refundable portions of the COBRA premium assistance credit, as discussed earlier under Reducing your deposits for COVID-19 credits.
+You may reduce your deposits by the amount of the nonrefundable and refundable portions of the credit for qualified sick and family leave wages, and the nonrefundable and refundable portions of the COBRA premium assistance credit, as discussed earlier under Reducing your deposits for COVID-19 credits.